fifi634/social-network/README.md

 `export const fetchUrl = 'http://localhost:5000/';` this is a default backend slug

 ## Running frontend
-* Since the project directory, in cli go to frontend directory :
+* Since the project directory (social-network/), in cli go to frontend directory :
   `cd client`
 * Install all instances for the first start
   `npm install`